calliope-project/calliope/README.rst

 Documentation
 -------------

+The project website is `callio.pe <http://callio.pe/>`_.

-Documentation is available at `calliope.readthedocs.org <https://calliope.readthedocs.org/>`_.
+Documentation is available at `docs.callio.pe <http://docs.callio.pe/>`_.

 Installation
 ------------

-See the `documentation <https://calliope.readthedocs.org/en/latest/model/installation.html>`_ for installation requirements and instructions.
+See the `documentation <http://docs.callio.pe/en/current/user/installation.html>`_ for installation requirements and instructions.

 License